Optimizing Buffer Operations for Large Datasets in Python

 Scaling proximity calculations to millions of geometries frequently triggers MemoryError.
 Single-threaded execution and unoptimized coordinate systems compound these stalls.
 Before scaling, align your workflow with established Spatial Analysis & Advanced Query Techniques.
 Enforce a projected CRS and implement memory-safe chunking.

-Naive GeoDataFrame.buffer() calls on raw WGS84 data produce distorted distances.
-These operations also exhaust available RAM during allocation.
-The following pattern resolves these bottlenecks through explicit projection.
-It implements parallel processing and fault-tolerant geometry validation.
+Naive GeoDataFrame.buffer() calls on raw WGS84 data produce distorted distances in degrees rather than metres.
+These operations also exhaust available RAM during allocation on large datasets.
+The following pattern resolves these bottlenecks through explicit projection, parallel processing, and fault-tolerant geometry validation.

 Runnable Code